 To all of our Constituents regarding COVID-19

-Northwest Youth Corps and Idaho Conservation Corps Interns are successfully continuing their assignments by practicing appropriate work distancing practices in accordance with both our agency partner protocols and our physician advisor’s requirements.
+Northwest Youth Corps Interns are successfully continuing their assignments by practicing appropriate workplace covid management practices in accordance with both our agency partner protocols and our physician advisor’s requirements.

 Please feel free to contact us with any questions or concerns.